ggcespia/qranswers_module/README.md

 );
 ```

-Then when you receive the event via a post, you will need to retrieve the ```x-qr-signature``` header and verify the event with the qranswers.webhook.constructEvent method.
+Then when you receive the event via a post, you will need to retrieve the ```x-qr-signature``` header and verify the event with the ```qranswers.webhook.constructEvent()``` method.
+The method will throw an error if the signature does not match or if the period between the request and the decoding is too long.
 You should return a json response to the QR-Answers server like below.

 ```